 Supplemental benefits have driven Medicare-eligible seniors to comparison shop during the AEP.
 In recent years, over-the-counter (OTC) offerings meant unprecedented growth in MA plans.
 Now—as providers find ways to address social determinants of health—newly introduced benefits, such as in-home support services, support for caregivers of enrollees, and therapeutic massage, are sure to mean even more scrutiny (a la comparison shopping) in the months ahead.
 Why?
 Because it all comes down to value.

 Now more than ever—as unemployment swells, forcing millions into early retirement—people will want to know how they’ll be able to afford healthcare costs while living on a fixed budget.
 They’re worried about finances and need reassurance that buying into an MA plan is money well spent.
 Comparison charts and repetition of a singular value proposition will do the heavy lifting.

-Focus on preparedness
+Focus on preparedness in the AEP

 No one planned for this global pandemic—we’re all in crisis mode and some seniors now face added anxiety due to delays obtaining Medicare coverage.
 What’s more, this 65-and-older population has been hardest hit by COVID-19, with the CDC sighting severe outcomes for this age group, including deaths, intensive care unit admissions, and hospital admissions.

 But it’s not time to panic.
 It’s time to plan.

 In our AEP marketing, making sure we address what it means to be prepared for Medicare can help ease worries, build confidence, and support change.
 People need to know they are getting the right plan for their circumstances.
 And, since most seniors consider reviewing plan details as unpleaseant as getting a colonoscopy, why not make the process fun for all?
 Quizzes, checklists, and online resources are all helpful, engaging tools for their learning, and yours.